ahany42/SwagLabsSelenuim/README.md

 # SwagLabs Selenium Test

-This project is a structured Selenium automation framework using Java, TestNG, Maven, and Cucumber for BDD.
+This project is a structured Selenium automation framework using Java, TestNG, and Maven.
 It integrates Excel data handling, Log4j2 for logging, and Allure for detailed test reporting.

 ##  Project Structure